synacktiv/bbs/README.md

 - Proxies: defines all the upstream proxies used by bbs
 - Chains: defines the differents chains of previously defined proxies, and their settings
 - Routes: defines the different routing tables
-- Servers: defines the listeners (SOCKS5 or HTTP) opened by bbs
+- Servers: defines the listeners (SOCKS5, HTTP or port forwarding) opened by bbs
 - Hosts: defines custom hosts resolution (in a /etc/hosts way)